-Gum disease causes pain and has a negative effect on a cat’s overall health and well-being.
+Gum disease causes pain and has a negative effect on your pet’s health and well-being.
 Healthy cat gums should be light or bright pink and not red, swollen, or bleeding.
 Healthy cat teeth, just like human teeth, are white, clean, and free from chipping.

 Bad breath is usually the first symptom of dental problems in cats, but they can also cause drooling, pawing at the mouth, and trouble eating.
 If you notice any problems in your cat’s mouth, talk to your veterinarian about getting them resolved.
 The most common dental issues are tooth resorption, periodontitis, and gingivitis.

-Just make sure to use a toothpaste that’s meant for cats.
+Just make sure to use toothpaste that’s meant for cats.
 Cats should never use people toothpaste!
 Pet toothpaste is fairly simple to use.
-Just apply to your cat’s gum line with your finger or a toothbrush.
+Just apply it to your cat’s gum line with your finger or a toothbrush.
 No scrubbing needed.
 Don’t give up if your cat isn’t immediately in love with having her teeth cleaned.

 If you’d like additional information, here’s a full tutorial on how to clean your cat’s teeth.

-According to some estimates, half of cats are overweight, and a quarter of them are obese.
+According to some estimates, half of all cats are overweight, and a quarter of them are obese.
 Since carrying excess weight can contribute to a slew of dangerous health conditions, it’s good for cat parents to monitor their feline friend’s waistline.
 But how can you tell if your cat weighs more than she should?